fallahn/xygine/tutorial/part_2/readme.md

 `MyFirstState` to `GameState`.
 In GameState.cpp the process is similar: rename all `m_scene` references to `m_gameScene` and all `MyFirstState` references to `GameState`.
-This includes changing the name of the included header file "MyFirstState.hpp" to "GameState.hpp" at the top of the document.
+This includes changing the name of the included header file "MyFirstState.hpp" to "GameState.hpp" at the top of the file.
 There's no need to include the headers for the `Text` component or `TextSystem` either, but leave the remaining includes as they will be used later on.
 The contents of `createScene()` can be removed too, although you can leave the lines where the `RenderSystem` is added, as that'll be used when drawing the